Automattic/themes/urbem/readme.txt

 == Copyright ==

-urbem WordPress Theme, (C) 2024 Automattic urbem is distributed under the terms of the GNU GPL.
+Urbem WordPress Theme, (C) 2024 Automattic
+Urbem is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by